urbit/docs/docs/using/web.md

 Since we want to use React to manage our DOM lifecycle we actually transfer the DOM structure of each page as JSON over the wire, and 'reactify' it on the client side.

-On the Urbit side we actually have a type for html: `++manx`.
+On the Urbit side we have a type for html: `++manx`.
 Our wire format for sending HTML as JSON is really similar to a `++manx`.
 If you're not interested here's what the json looks like:

 ```
 "string" || {gn:"string", ga:{key:"string", [...]}, c:[...]}